mitolog/dtcgen/README.md

 [readme in Japanese](https://github.com/Innovatube/dtcgen/wiki/readmeJp).

-If you set `sliceAllImages` in config file, you can also extract all images within Sketch/Figma as png.
+If you set `sliceAllImages` flag in config file, you can also extract all images within Sketch/Figma as png.

-Currently yarn and npm package is prepared.
+Currently yarn/npm package is prepared.

 This turned into...
 ![](https://raw.githubusercontent.com/wiki/Innovatube/dtcgen/images/readme_icons_on_figma.png)